 A framer is more likely to be found liable for copyright (or trademark) infringement if copyrighted material is modified without authorization or if customers are confused about the association between the two sites or the source of a product or service.

 Keep in mind that some forms of framing are perfectly legal.
-For instance, many sites use frames as a way of organizing their own content.
+For instance, many sites use frames as a way of organizing their content.
 When framing the content of another site, however, you are entering hazardous territory.
-Unless you know a site won’t object (and preferably have their agreement in writing), you should proceed very carefully if you want to frame its content.
+Unless you know a site won’t object or have reached an agreement with the site’s owner, you should proceed carefully before framing its content.

 However, the following types of links may create disputes:

-- image links, particularly where the image is a trademark from the linked site
+- image links, particularly where the image that you click on is a trademark from the linked site

 - links that result in framing, and